thim81/asyncapi-format/readme.md

 | schemas     | - description<br>\- type<br>\- items<br>\- properties<br>\- format<br>\- example<br>\- default                  |                                                                           |
 | properties  | - description<br>\- type<br>\- items<br>\- format<br>\- example<br>\- default<br>\- enum                        |                                                                           |

+Have a look at the folder [yaml-default](test/yaml-default) and compare the "output.yaml" (sorted document) with the "input.yaml" (original document), to see how asyncapi-format have sorted the AsyncAPI document.

 ## AsyncAPI filter options

 By specifying the desired filter values for the available filter types, the asyncapi-format CLI will strip out any matching item from the AsyncAPI document.
 You can combine multiple types to filter out a range of AsyncAPI items.

-For more complex use-cases, we can advise the excellent https://github.com/Mermade/openapi-filter package, which has really extended options for filtering AsyncAPI documents.
+For more complex use-cases, we can advise the excellent https://github.com/Mermade/openapi-filter package, which has extended options for filtering AsyncAPI documents.

 | Type         | Description                    | Type  | Examples                         |
 |--------------|--------------------------------|-------|----------------------------------|